AlexBodner/How_Much_VRAM/README.md

 ## Collaborate

-This repository aims to grow in functionalities, and your contriibutions  some ideas are:
+This repository aims to grow in functionalities, and your contributions are highly appreciated. if you want to contribute to the project create a fork and make a pull request with your feature.

+Some development ideas that we want to add in the future are:
 - GPU or instance recommendation for the model
--
+- Build a model with blocks, and get the needed usage with even more precision than the summary by having the inside consumption of each block.
+Also the source code could be automatically created for that model.
+- Create a mapping of each important block (for example Transformer Encoder) so that when it appears in a summary, the inside activations and extra memmory used can be added to the estimation.

+If you'd like to work on this don't be shy to contact us.

 ## License

 This project is licensed under the terms of the mozilla public license (mpl) and is available for free.